najjark/DIA_20490270_CW/README.md

 The bot uses the Soft Actor-Critic (SAC) algorithm to learn profitable trading strategies while handling multiple stocks.

 It includes features like:
-- Multi-asset support (e.g., Apple, Microsoft, Tesla)
+- Support for multiple assets (e.g., Apple, Microsoft, Tesla)
-- Sentiment-aware decision-making using FinBERT and news data
+- Decision making using sentiment and price data using FinBERT and historical stock prices
 - Stop-loss and take-profit logic
 - Transaction cost simulation
 - Customizable training and evaluation

-## Features

-- Soft Actor-Critic RL algorithm
-- Technical indicators (RSI, MACD, Moving Averages)
-- NLP-based sentiment analysis from news (FinBERT)
-- Stop-loss / Take-profit logic
-- Portfolio management and reward scaling
 - Backtesting and visualization tools